 So how does a theme-based roadmap work?

-Items in Now are typically smaller well-understood problems with clear deliverables and fixed scope.
-As you move further to the right-hand side you’ll find larger items with greater ambiguity.
+Items in Now are well-understood problems with clear deliverables and fixed scope.
+As you move further to the right-hand side, you’ll find items with more ambiguity.
 I am currently using Now, Next, Later and Ideas.
 The Later column on my roadmap contains fluffy titles for candidate projects requiring discovery.
-While the Ideas column is a backlog for problems and new ideas to periodically replenish our Later column.
+In contrast, the Ideas column is a backlog for problems and new ideas to replenish our Later column periodically.